doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

     {% endhighlight %}

 Not the most exciting example, but indicative of what methods are in Go.
-Just functions that happen, but coincidence, to be called in a postfix position on variables of a given type.
+Just functions that happen, by coincidence, to be called in a postfix position on variables of a given type.

 Not at all like classes.
 No. Honest.